Written Prescription Terms & Conditions

 Medication Quantities

-We aim to provide you with a written prescription for the highest quantity that is legally possible.
-Under the Royal College of Veterinary Surgeons (RCVS) guidelines, patient's can be given 3-6 months of medications in between veterinary examinations performed in a consultation.
+We aim to provide a written prescription for the maximum quantity legally possible at the time of issue.
+Under Royal College of Veterinary Surgeons (RCVS) guidelines, patients can be supplied with 3–6 months of medication between veterinary examinations performed in a consultation.

-In order to obtain the maximum amount of medication on a written prescription, it is encouraged that clients request a written prescription at the time of a consultation, or shortly after.
-Requests made in the following months will result in a lower amount of medication being provided on the prescription, as per our professional obligations.
+To obtain the maximum amount of medication, clients are strongly encouraged to request a written prescription at the time of consultation or shortly afterwards.
+Requests made several months after the last examination will result in a reduced quantity being issued, in line with our professional obligations.

-6 - (Months lapsed since the last exam) = Medication allowance per prescription.
+6 − (months since last exam) = allowance

 Example:

-3 - (Months lapsed since the last exam) = Medication allowance per prescription.
+3 − (months since last exam) = allowance

 Example:

-12 - (Months lapsed since the last exam) = Parasite control allowance.
+12 − (months since last exam) = allowance

 Example: